chinese-quartet/quartet-studio/public/markdown/register-notice.md

 ### How to ask for help?

 <p style="text-align: justify;">
 To help you better use QDP, the Quartet team has prepared a discussion area where team members are ready to help you.
-If you have any questions, please access <a href="https://www.yuque.com/quartet/topics?language=en-us" target="_blank">the discussion website</a> and submit your questions.
+If you have any questions, please access the <a href="https://www.yuque.com/quartet/topics?language=en-us" target="_blank">讨论区</a> or <a href="https://github.com/chinese-quartet/docs.chinese-quartet.org/issues" target="_blank"> Issues</a> and submit your questions.
 </p>